paper-series/paper-series.github.io/pages/participate.md

 categories: "navigation"
 order: 4
 ---
+We'll be positing the questions page link soon.
+Stay tuned!
 <!-- # Participating as a speaker -->

 <!-- Please apply to be a speaker [here]().
 If you are selected for the award you'll -->